zeroflag/armageddon/README.md

  ## Known issues

-  * The end of line of the source file should be either CRLF or CR.
+  * The end of line of the source file should be either CRLF or CR, but not LF.
   * There must be a new line at the end of the file.